 Neuroshambles

-Mark is a dad of 3 young children and he has started this podcast recently.
-Each episode tries to shine a slightly irreverent, humourous light on different aspects of living with neurodivergent children.
+Mark is a dad of three young children and he has started this podcast recently.
+Each episode tries to shine a slightly irreverent, humorous light on different aspects of living with neurodivergent children.
 Mark and I chatted about sensory issues and struggles with clothing:

 Also available on Apple podcasts here: Struggles with clothing | Steph Curtis